tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 **How did this roster happen?** Well hello old friend, long time no see.
 When was the last time you made it out here?
 TI9, really?
 Time flies.
 What've you been up to, who are these kids?

 Well gotthejuice, pma, and Riddys have been playing together on the academy team, NAVI Junior, since 2022.
 Niku joined in 2023.
-Zayac, whom you may remember [shimmying in Singapore TI11 grand finals with Team Secret](https://youtu.be/cvAbJt3xQaA?t=19), actually specifically requested to be moved from the main NAVI roster to the Junior squad this season because he liked the idea of being able to captain and mold a group of young players.
+Zayac, whom you may remember [shimmying in Singapore TI11 grand finals with Team Secret](https://youtu.be/cvAbJt3xQaA?t=19), actually specifically requested to be moved from the main NAVI roster to the Junior squad this season because he liked the idea of captaining and molding a group of young players.
 And I'm talking *young*.
 Zayac is 26 and even with him the average age of this full team is 20 years old.

 **How was their season?**